-Guinea and various islands in the Pacific Ocean.
-Fourthly, the multiof the inner government circles, widely publicized and severely condemned the massacre and mistreatment of Allied civilians and prisoners of war.
-Even without those protests and denunciations, (the leaders of Japan would have undoubtedly known of the rampant atrocities committed by so many of their misguided compatriots on so many helpless peoples of so many lands and for so many years.
+Finally, indignant official protests from aggrieved governments poured on the government at Tokyo.
+Allied radio broadcasts, regularly monitored by the Japanese Foreign Office for the information of the inner government circles, widely publicized and severely condemmed the massacre and mistreatment of Allied civilians and prisoners of war.
+Even without those protests and demunciations, the leaders of Japan would have undoubtedly known of the rampant atrocities committed by so many of their misguided compatriots on so many helpless peoples of so many lands and for so many years.
 Instead of heeding the protests, they dismissed and branded them as instruments of false propaganda.
 And instead of investigating the charges, determining, trying and punishing the guilty, or taking other effective measures necessary to deter or prevent the repetition of the atrocities, they permitted or tolerated their continued perpetration.

 A part of the pattern of these crimes has already been delineated with the presentation of the Chinese case and the extensive testimony of the late lamented Colonel Wild.
-We shall now proceed to unfold more of that pattern with evidence relating to how a staggering total of more than 131,028 Americans and Filipinos met horrible death by murder, cruelty, starvation, assaults and mistreatments at the hands of a sadistic enemy.
+We shall now proceed to unfold more of that pattern with evidence relating to how a staggering total of more than 131,028 Americans and Filipinos mistreatments at the hands of a sadistic enemy.
 This figure does not represent the war casualties; it does not encompass those who died in the fields of battle.
 Neither does it include the infinitely larger number of Americans and Filipinos who escaped death but went through the ordeal of indescribable sufferings and humiliations.